KalanaWijekoon/laravel-test-app/README.md

 ```

 ## Notes
-Key for APILayer API and driver configuration is set in config/currency.php
+Key for APILayer API and driver configuration is set in .env and this is available in .env.sample as well.

 Laravel Version - 9.52.4